ibaidamir/PacketsWall/README.md

 ## 🌟 Overview

-PacketsWall is a sophisticated DDoS detection and prevention system designed to protect networks from modern cyber threats.
+PacketsWall is a sophisticated DDoS Attack detection and prevention system designed to protect networks from modern cyber threats.
 Built with cutting-edge technologies, it provides real-time monitoring, intelligent threat detection, and automated response capabilities.

 ### 🎯 Key Highlights